bganguly/generalProblems-basics/basic_definition_questions.md

 look elsewhere , if engineering interests you even remotely.

 React:
+- Discuss
+-- first order / first class function
+-- pure functions
-- Discuss first order/pure functions vs higher order functions
+-- vs higher order functions
 -- Hint: read about these but also be aware of current search results of these vs the component discussions
 - general props vs state questions